RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 #### Select a folder to push to GitHub
 To follow along with this tutorial, I recomend choosing an actual project on your computer to push to GitHub.
 Just keep in mind that we are going to push this repository to GitHub, which means it is going to be made public.
 Make sure there is no private data in this folder.
 To learn more about keeping files within your repository private, see freeCodeCamp's guide on [how to use .gitignore files](https://guide.freecodecamp.org/git/gitignore/).

 If you don't have a folder you want to share at this time, you can create one with a few sample text files for now.
-If you are running Mac or Linux, you can create a folder with some text values like this:
+In your Bash terminal you can create a folder with some text values like this:
 ```
 mkdir git-tutorial
 cd git-tutorial